Stay Informed

 Israel Institute grants do not pay for college/university administrative costs, fees, overhead, or indirect costs.

 We prioritize applicants who obtain invitations from public schools listed in the top 100 of U.S. News and World Report’s Top Public Schools.
-Faculty members who obtain invitations from schools on this list are eligible for grants between $70,000 and $80,000 per year, depending on if the university provides the faculty access to university health insurance.
+Faculty members who teach at these schools are eligible for grants of $20,000 per class at universities on the semester system and $16,000 per class at universities on the quarter system.

-Faculty members who obtain invitations from private universities ranked in the top 100 of U.S. News and World Report’s Best National University list are eligible for grants between $46,000 and $53,000 per year, depending on if the university provides the faculty access to university health insurance.
+Faculty members who teach at private universities ranked in the top 100 of U.S. News and World Report’s Best National University list are eligible for grants of $16,000 per class at universities on the semester system and $13,000 per class at universities on the quarter system.

 Online Application

-Once you have a school or schools interested in hosting you and offering your courses, fill out the online application, which asks questions about you, the host university, and your proposed courses.
+To apply, you will need to fill out an online application, which asks questions about you, the host university, and your proposed courses.

 The application also requires: